Certifications

 Board Certified Behavior Analyst (BCBA)

 The Department offers a program that allows students to become Board Certified Behavior Analysts® (BCBAs®).
-For this, they (a) take 315 content hours in areas such as basic principles, research design, assessment, application, and ethics in 8 courses pre-approved by the BACB®; (b) complete 1500-2000 hours of field experience supervised by a Board Certified Behavior Analyst (e.g., faculty member, doctoral student); and (c) complete the Master’s degree program.
+For this, they (a) take required courses in areas such as basic principles, research design, assessment, application, and ethics; (b) complete the required hours of field experience supervised by a Board Certified Behavior Analyst (e.g., faculty member, doctoral student, employer); and (c) complete the our on-campus or online master’s degree program.
 They may then take the examination.
 Students interested in pursuing this certification should discuss this path with their advisor.
-Students interested in pursuing this certification should speak with Liz Barton, Academic Success Coach at bartonliz@ku.edu.

 KU also offers an online Graduate Certificate in Applied Community Health & Development.